Who are Miami’s Most Iconic Landscape Architects?

 Founded in 1986 by Adriana Savino, one of Miami’s most famous female architects, and Barry Miller, Savino & Miller Design brings a collaborative approach to their array of architecture, landscape architecture, urban design, and regional planning projects.

 Over time, the firm has come to specialize in preservation and sustainability projects.
-In addition to an assortment of local private gardens, Savino & MIller's landscape design work is featured at such local landmarks as the beloved and sprawling South Pointe Park and the historic, 14-acre Pinecrest Gardens
+In addition to an assortment of local private gardens, Savino & Miller's landscape design work is featured nationally, including the Sandy Look Memorial Park.
+Locally, you can thank this top landscape architecture firm for favorite local landmarks like the beloved and sprawling South Pointe Park, Maurice A Ferré Park in Downtown, Belle Isle Park, and the historic, 14-acre Pinecrest Gardens.

 — CLAD Landscape Architecture